dmlc/HalideIR/README.md

 - Move div_imp, mod_imp from Simplify.h to Divmod.h to avoid cyclic include
 - Remove Scope in Substitute to check name conflicts because we use variable pointer matching
 - Add Expr&/Stmt& to visit interface in the IRVisitor and IRMutator

+## Adapt Pass from Halide
+It is possible to reuse passes from Halide project with some adaptation.
+Most of adaptations are simple rewriting to respect the new IR data structure and IRVisitor/IRMutator interface.
+- IRVisitor, IRMutator:
+  - They now takes two arguments, const pointer to specific IR type, and const Expr& (due to use of shared_ptr)
+  - We can return the Expr argument if return self is needed.
+- Places where matching by name is needed(variable and function name)
+  - They are changed to FunctionRef and VarExpr, need to change to match by value
+  - As a result most IR are in SSA and nested scope is not needed, except for in the ConvertSSA pass.